 Petroleum is by far the largest source of energy used in the transportation sector, and transportation accounts for the largest share of total U.S. petroleum consumption.
-In 2021, the transportation sector accounted for 78.8 percent of total U.S. petroleum consumption.
-In 2050, transportation is expected to account for 79.1 percent of total U.S. petroleum consumption.13
+In 2022, the Energy Information Administration's (EIA's) Annual Energy Outlook (AEO) 2023 shows that the transportation sector accounted for 72.2 percent of total U.S. petroleum consumption.
+In 2050, transportation is expected to account for 66.4 percent of total U.S. petroleum consumption.18

-With transportation expected to account for 79.1 percent of total petroleum consumption, U.S. net petroleum imports in 2050 are expected to result primarily from fuel consumption by LD and HD vehicles.
-The United States became a net energy exporter in 201914 for the first time in 67 years because improvements in vehicle fuel economy, combined with increases in U.S. petroleum production, have substantially reduced U.S. oil imports, resulting in declining net petroleum imports.
+With transportation expected to account for 66.4 percent of total petroleum consumption, U.S. net petroleum imports in 2050 are expected to be primarily attributed to fuel consumption by LD and HD vehicles.
+The United States became a net energy exporter in 201919 for the first time in 67 years because improvements in vehicle fuel economy, combined with increases in U.S. petroleum production, have substantially reduced U.S. oil imports, resulting in declining net petroleum imports.

-In the future, the transportation sector would continue to be the largest consumer of U.S. petroleum and the second-largest consumer of total U.S. energy, after the industrial sector.
-NHTSA's analysis of fuel consumption in this EIS projects that fuel consumed by LD vehicles would consist predominantly of gasoline derived from petroleum for the foreseeable future.
-Similarly, an analysis of fuel consumption for HDPUVs projects that fuel consumed by HDPUVs would consist predominantly of gasoline and diesel derived from petroleum for the foreseeable future.
+In the future, the transportation sector would continue to be the largest consumer of U.S. petroleum and the second-largest consumer of total U.S. energy, after the industrial sector according to AEO 2023.
+AEO projects that the fuel consumed by LD vehicles would consist predominantly of gasoline derived from petroleum for the foreseeable future due to conventional gasoline cars continuing to make up over 70 percent of LD vehicle stock through 2050; however, this value (and petroleum use) would likely be lower after considering NHTSA's and EPA's final standards, which are not incorporated in AEO 2023.20 Similarly, an analysis of fuel consumption for HDPUVs projects that fuel consumed by HDPUVs would consist predominantly of gasoline and diesel derived from petroleum for the foreseeable future.
+Detailed discussion of this information can be found in the relevant sections of Chapter 3, Energy.